luisabfs/gobaber-node/README.md

 **Functional requirements**
 - Provider should be able to see a list of his appointments in a specific day;
 - Provider should receive a notification any time a new appointment is made;
-- Provider should be able to see a list of non-read notifications;
+- Provider should be able to see a list of not-read notifications;

 **Non-functional requirements**
 - Provider's appointment list must be cached;